IBM/kubernetes-logging-and-monitoring/docs/sysdig/lab-0/README.md

 # Sysdig Introduction

-# Manage logs with LogDNA in IBM Cloud

  `IBM Cloud Monitoring with Sysdig`, a fully managed enterprise-grade monitoring service for application visibility, alerting, and troubleshooting.
 IBM Cloud Monitoring with Sysdig is used by enterprise development and IT teams that build, ship, and run business-critical applications at scale.

 Read the [blog](https://www.ibm.com/cloud/blog/announcements/increase-observability-by-using-ibm-cloud-monitoring-with-sysdig).